 Get into a plank position with your hands on the outsides of the ball directly under your shoulders.

-Contract your abs muscles, then bend your right knee bringing it up and under your body towards your left shoulder.
+Contract your ab, then bend your right knee, bringing it up and under your body towards your left shoulder.

 Return to a plank position, then reverse sides.